Calculation of stamp duty: Rent: Variable or uncertain rent: Example 9

-If the first review concluded on 1 July 2008, the following additional return would be required (by way of letter to The Compliance Team, Birmingham Stamp Office, (this address is available within the contact us pages of the HMRC website):-
+If the first review concluded on 1 July 2022, the following additional return would be required (by way of letter to Stamp Taxes:-

-- by 30 January 2009 - A revised estimate is made of the market rent, in the sum of £145,000.
-A return is required (by way of letter to The Compliance Team, Birmingham Stamp Office) with the NPV calculated using £100,000 known rent for years one to four and £145,000 estimated rent for years five to eleven (ignoring any adjustment for the review at year eight)
+- by 30 January 2023 - A revised estimate is made of the market rent, in the sum of £145,000.
+A return is required (by way of letter to Stamp Taxes) with the NPV calculated using £100,000 known rent for years one to four and £145,000 estimated rent for years five to eleven (ignoring any adjustment for the review at year eight)

-- by 31 July 2009 - Another return is required (again by way of letter to The Compliance Team, Birmingham Stamp Office) with the NPV calculated using £100,000 known rent for years one to four and £150,000 known rent for years five to eleven (ignoring any adjustment for the review after year eight).
+- by 31 July 2023 - Another return is required (again by way of letter to Stamp Taxes) with the NPV calculated using £100,000 known rent for years one to four and £150,000 known rent for years five to eleven (ignoring any adjustment for the review after year eight).